 Global triggers are system wide and set up on the recorder.
-In RC-C, these are configured as 'Global Manual Events' under the 'Events and Output' node.
+In Ocularis Ultimate, Enterprise or Professional, these are configured as a 'Button'.
+In RC-C or RC-I, these are configured as 'Global Manual Events' under the 'Events and Output' node.
 In RC-L and RC-E, these are 'User Defined' events.

-From the Ocularis Client menu bar select: Triggers \rightarrow Global Triggers.
+From the Ocularis Client menu bar select: Triggers $\rightarrow$ Global Triggers.
 The result is a list of all configured manual events.
 Select the trigger to manually activate it.